Negotiations

 The change of ownership

 You will then need to register your vehicle.
-This can be done very quickly at a post office and will cost you just under $10.
-Bring your passport, your international driving licence and your home licence.
+This can be done very quickly at a post office and will cost you just under NZ$10.
+Bring your passport and your driving licence (or international driving permit or translation, if applicable).

 Once the fee has been paid, you will need to collect the receipt proving that the change of ownership has been completed.